Oklahoma school districts schedule Election Day holiday

 OKLAHOMA CITY (AP) — At least seven Oklahoma public school districts plan to make Election Day a holiday this year to encourage teachers and staff to vote.

-The Oklahoman reports that the state's two largest districts, Oklahoma City Public Schools and Tulsa Public Schools, have scheduled Nov.
-6 as an off day.
+The state's two largest districts, Oklahoma City Public Schools and Tulsa Public Schools, have scheduled Nov.
+6 as an off day, The Oklahoman reported .
 Muskogee, Ada and Shawnee schools have also marked Election Day as a holiday.

+"I think even if it makes it easier for just a handful of teachers or faculty, or anyone else, to vote, then it is more than worth it," said Chelsea Cruse, a government and politics teacher at Woodward High School.
+"I know it will make it easier for me, personally."

+Cruse said she also hopes that it'll encourage students who are 18 to vote.

+The day off could also be a chance to teach students a civics lesson, said Andy Moore, the founder of Let's Fix This, a nonprofit organization encouraging increased civic engagement.

+"It might be a better opportunity for parents to take their kids to the polls and let them see them vote," Moore said.
+"I think it's really inspiring in lots of ways because it prioritizes voter engagement and people having a voice."

-District officials say they've shifted the date of an off day and schools will meet for the same number of days during the school year.
+District officials said they've shifted the date of an off day and schools will meet for the same number of days during the school year.

-Chelsea Cruse is a government and politics teacher at Woodward High School.
-She says she hopes it'll encourage students who are 18 to vote.

-Union Public Schools in Tulsa decided against the move after parents said the late change would cause scheduling conflicts.
+Union Public Schools in Tulsa considered using a winder break day to make Election Day a holiday.
+Officials ultimately decided against the move after parents said the late change would cause scheduling conflicts.

 Information from: The Oklahoman, http://www.newsok.com